 editorials and campus coverage to understand the evolution from traditionalism to radicalism.

-This project is an extension of my work with Dr. Poyo on the “Faith, Education and
+This project is an extension of Edgar’s work with Dr. Poyo on the “Faith, Education and

 Charity: Marianist Origins in San Antonio, 1852-1927,” exhibit for the National Archives

 Marianist Province of the United States.
 The exhibit traces the origins of St. Mary’s University,